farkoo/AbstractVault/Awesome_Image_Enhancement.md

 </p>

-## URetinex-Net: Retinex-based Deep Unfolding Network for Low-light-Image-Enhancement CVPR2022
+## URetinex-Net Retinex-based Deep Unfolding Network for Low-light-Image-Enhancement CVPR2022

 **Method:** URetinex-Net is a deep learning-based method proposed for low-light image enhancement.
 It is based on the Retinex theory, which decomposes an image into reflectance and illumination layers.
 URetinex-Net adapts this decomposition process by formulating it as an implicit priors regularized model and then unfolding the update steps in the optimization into a deep neural network.